in this article

 David Blackbourn | Community Blogger at Chemical Collective

 David is one of our community bloggers here at Chemical Collective.
-If you’re interested in joining our blogging team and getting paid to write about subjects you’re passionate about, please reach out to Matt via email at email@example.com
+If you’re interested in joining our blogging team and getting paid to write about subjects you’re passionate about, please reach out to David via email at email@example.com